coinsecure/plugins/master/javascript/docs/ExchangeBankFiatDataApi.md

 var authorization = "authorization_example"; // String | API object to be added

 var opts = {
-  'from': 0, // Integer | From date in Epoch, defaults to 0 if invalid input or greater than current time.
-(Optional) 'to': 9223372036854776000, // Integer | To Date in Epoch, defaults to current time if invalid input or greater than current time.
+  'from': 0, // Number | From date in Epoch, defaults to 0 if invalid input or greater than current time.
+(Optional) 'to': 9223372036854776000, // Number | To Date in Epoch, defaults to current time if invalid input or greater than current time.
 (Optional)
-  'max': 10, // Integer | Max defaults to 10 if invalid input and defaults to 100 if greater than 100.
-(Optional) 'offset': 0, // Integer | Offset defaults to 0 if input is invalid.
+  'max': 10, // Number | Max defaults to 10 if invalid input and defaults to 100 if greater than 100.
+(Optional) 'offset': 0, // Number | Offset defaults to 0 if input is invalid.
 (Optional) 'accept': "accept_example" // String | JSON, XML or CSV can be returned (Optional) };